What is Corked Wine?

 You can also spoil an unopened bottle of wine by aging and storing the wine improperly.
 A high temperature is usually the culprit in this case.
 Here is an additional resource on Corked Wine.

-Once you open a bottle of wine, it will only last a couple of days even under the best of conditions.
-See Saving the Unfinished Bottle.
+Once you open a bottle of wine, it will only last a couple of days, even under the best of conditions.
+Need a good corkscrew?

-Put the cork back in the bottle and if convenient return it to where you purchased it.
+Put the cork back in the bottle, and if convenient, return it to where you purchased it.
 They will refund your money, at least most wine dealers will do this.
 If you buy wine online, demand a refund.
 You can always find another online wine retailer if they refuse a refund or credit.

-If you are at a restaurant and the wine is corked, you will need to tell the waiter immediately.
-If you’re not sure, ask the waiter to smell it or take a taste.
+If you are at a restaurant and the wine you ordered is corked, you will need to tell the waiter immediately.
+If you are not sure, ask the waiter to smell it or to take a taste.